anita-uva/anita-uva/README.md

 Some of my favorite work is improving the scalability and processes for EDA.
 And I love to discover what the data has to say!

 ### Data Transformation
 Data transformation takes on different meanings.
 For example, Survey data might be better represented as a text-based, readable scale of values for better understanding, as opposed to a numeric 1-5 kind of scale.
-But, we might also change the values of the data to exist within a known distribution, or to be changed to the same scale as other variables.
+But, we might also normalize the values to exist within a known distribution, or change them to use the same scale as other variables.

 Here are a couple of snippets showing data transformation.